krivenko/som/README.md

 --------------------------

  * `benchmark` - sets of Python scripts used to benchmark SOM's performance
-   * `chi` - analytic continuation of QMC charge susceptibility
+   * `all_kernels` - analytic continuation problems with all implemented integral kernels
    * `microgap` - analytic continuation of a model spectrum with a very narrow gap
    * `semicircle` - analytic continuation of a semi-elliptic spectral function
    * `triangles` - analytic continuation of a spectrum made of two triangles